mbernerslee/mob/README.md

 This is meant for mob programming sessions, for devs who are too lazy or incometent to learn TMUX properly

 Supported Systems
-- Anything that uses bash and has a ~/.bashrc file
+- Anything that has bash and has a ~/.bashrc file

 Prerequisites
 - tmux installed on your system